ruiyichee/SUTD-App-Store/README.md

     }
 }
 ```
-+ Run the following commands on MySQL to create the user
+Run the following commands on MySQL to create the user
 ```
 CREATE DATABASE SUTDAppstore CHARACTER SET UTF8;
 CREATE USER SUTDAppstoreUser2@localhost IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON SUTDAppstore.* TO SUTDAppstoreUser2@localhost;
 FLUSH PRIVILEGES;
 ```
+4. Pre-load all the pseudo data into database.
+Copy and paste the SQL commands first from `final_schema.sql` and then from `data_set.sql`.
+All commands should run without error.

-## Instructions to Run:
+## Instructions to serve the Web App locally:
-1. Make sure your MySQL is up.
+1. Make sure your MySQL server is up.
-2. cd into SUTDAppStore and run django server using `python manage.py runserver`
+2. cd into `SUTDAppStore/SUTDAppStore` and run the Django server using `python manage.py runserver`
-3. Open a new command line tab and cd into Frontend and serve Angular 2 using `npm start`
+3. Open a new command line tab and cd into `SUTDAppStore/SUTDAppStore/Frontend` and serve Angular 2 using `npm start`
 4. Go to your favourite web browser and enter the url `localhost:4200` to launch the SUTD AppStore

 ## Using the Web App: